EDUCAUSE Annual Conference Call for Proposals

 1. Submit a presentation proposal through the call for proposals (CFP) process.

-You can go through the CFP process outlined on this page, in which case your proposal will be peer-reviewed and the Program and Selection Committees will determine acceptance to the program.
-If your proposal is accepted, there will be no fee to present other than the conference registration fee to attend.
-Deadline: April 22, 2025.
+You can go through the CFP process outlined on this page, in which case your proposal will be peer-reviewed along with all other proposals and the Advisory and Selection Committees will determine acceptance to the program.
+If your proposal is accepted, there will be no fee to present other than the conference registration fee to attend (just as for any non-corporate presenter).
+Deadline: April 7, 2026.
 For guidance on creating a winning corporate CFP submission, check out these tips:

-• Ratings from accepted corporate sessions indicated that the topics were timely, trending, and of significant interest to the higher education community.
+• Topics that are timely, trending, and highly relevant to the higher education community.

-Limited opportunities are available to companies seeking to get the most out of their experience at the EDUCAUSE Annual Conference.
-As a Conference Partner, your company will receive: a presentation spot or conference sponsorship, recognition at the conference, complimentary full-conference registrations, digital advertising, and more.
+The EDUCAUSE Conference Partner package is our highest-level event package.
+As a Conference Partner, your company will receive priority selection for an in-person presentation, Lunch and Learn session, or conference sponsorship; sponsor recognition at the conference, complimentary full-conference registrations; and more.
 Presenters will be required to upload their presentations and/or supporting materials and resources prior to the conference.
-These valuable resources will then be posted for attendees to access beyond the session.
+These valuable resources will then be posted for attendees to access during and after the event.
 Contact [email protected] for more information and to secure this opportunity.

 Group of people casually chatting